 Consistency is another pro that can come with the use of a utility iron.
 Many golfers struggle to keep their long-distance shots straight.
 This is what leads many to use driving irons and if you’re a consistent iron player you will likely see much more consistency on your tee shots.

 One of the disadvantages of using a driving iron compared to other long-distance clubs is the small club face.
 The reduced size gives golfers much less room for error and tends to be less forgiving than hybrids and fairway woods.

 The learning curve is another con of using a driving iron.
 These clubs are still referred to as one of the hardest to hit in golf so mastering these is no walk in the park.
 If you struggle with iron shots you will have a hard time trying to hit a driving iron well.

 Best Driving Irons Conclusion

 We hope you enjoyed our breakdown of the best driving irons of 2020.
-If you enjoyed this guide we recommend you check out our guide of the best beginner drivers.
+If you enjoyed this guide we recommend you check out our guide of the best golf alignment sticks.

 Or if you have had trouble keeping your ball out of the water you may want to check out our guide to best golf ball retrievers.